temporalio/documentation/docs-src/cloud/api-keys/manage-api-keys.md

 #### Using the tcld

-To disable/enable an API Key using tcld
+To update access to an API Key using the tcld, follow these steps:

 1. Login to tcld using either SSO or an API Key.
 2. Use the `apikey disable/enable` commands to disable/enable the key.